Morse Park: History

 The Hong Kong Golden Jubilee Jamborette (香港金禧大露營), was held between 27 December 1961 and 2 January 1962, celebrating the Golden jubilee (50 year anniversary) of Hong Kong Scouting with theme One World (天下一家).
 At Kowloon Tsai, now named Morse Park, the Jamboree hosted 2,732 Scouts in the challenging winter with heavy rain.

 The park site was a former rifle range.
-The park was known as Takwuling Park before it opened.
+The park was previously known as Takwuling Park before it opened.
 The first phase of Morse Park was opened on 6 October 1967 by G.M.
 Tingle, the Director of Urban Services.

 The Morse Park Swimming Pool opened in 1970.
-It was the largest swimming complex in the territory when it first opened, although the similarly-sized pools in Kwun Tong and Lei Cheng Uk opened soon after.
+It was the largest swimming complex in the territory when it first opened, although the similarly sized pools in Kwun Tong and Lei Cheng Uk opened soon after.
 Governor Murray MacLehose brought Queen Elizabeth II here in May 1975, using the complex as an exemplar of his government's "commitment to recreation and sport".

 In 1996, the landscaping of the park was awarded the Award of Merit of the Green Project.